iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Introduction ADMM.md

 \end{aligned}
 $$

-And the corresponding Augmented Lagrangian of the system is given by:
+and the corresponding Augmented Lagrangian of the system is given by:

 $$
 \begin{aligned}